Car loan modification: How it works

 - If you’re struggling to make car payments, you can talk to your lender about a car loan modification plan that could reduce payments, lower interest rates or shift your payment deadlines around.

-- Car loan modification could be easier to obtain if you have provable hardship like a job loss, temporary layoff or medical emergency.
+- A car loan modification could be easier to obtain if you have provable hardship like a job loss, temporary layoff or medical emergency.

-- Car loan modification is different from refinancing because car loan modification keeps the same loan, whereas refinancing involves transferring your current loan into a new one.
+- Car loan modification is different from refinancing because it keeps the same loan, whereas refinancing involves transferring your current loan into a new one.

-As the name implies, a car loan modification entails changing the terms of your loan.
-The lender may agree to lower your interest rate, defer your payments in the short term or change your payment due date so it works better for your budget.
+A car loan modification involves a lender agreeing to change the terms of your car loan to enable you to successfully make payments.
+The lender may decide to lower your interest rate, defer your payments in the short term or change your payment due date so it works better for your budget.

-It’s also possible to get an extended loan term, which stretches your loan balance out to lower your monthly payments.
+Getting an extended loan term is also possible, which stretches your loan balance out to lower your monthly payments.
 But extending the repayment period also means the lender has more time to collect from you.
 You’ll pay more interest overall unless you get back on track and pay the loan off early.

-Loan modification is not readily available to all borrowers, though.
-Lenders don’t like repossessing cars because they lose money by canceling a loan and taking on an asset that loses value once it’s driven off the lot, but you will still need to plead your case.
-You must convince the lender that you won’t be able to repay what you owe unless they agree to modify your loan.
+Lenders don’t like repossessing cars because it costs them money and effort, but you will still need to plead your case to get your loan modified.
+You must convince the lender that you won’t be able to repay what you owe unless they modify your loan.
 This could involve providing financial documentation to prove you are experiencing hardship.

 You can also learn other tips on preventing repossession in our guide.